Helping people navigate illness, pain & uncertainty.

 Jeremy Rothenberg, LAc, MSTCM, Dipl.
-OM Acupuncturist · Herbalist · Nervous System Specialist
+OM Acupuncturist · Herbalist · Coach

 17 years in clinical practice.
 Board-certified in Chinese herbal medicine.
 Ashland, OR — and working remotely with clients worldwide.